Parti bleu

 The party was formed in 1854 by conservative members of the former Reform movement, following in the tradition of Louis-Hippolyte Lafontaine and Francis Hincks.
 The first leader of the Blue Party, George-Étienne Cartier, was the Premier of Canada East.
-The Parti bleu held majorities in Canada East uninterrupted from 1854 to 1867, and often formed coalition governments with the English-speaking Conservatives from Canada East, and the Liberal-Conservative Party from Canada West.
+The Parti bleu held majorities in Canada East uninterrupted from 1854 to 1867; the party often formed coalition governments with the English-speaking Conservatives from Canada East, and the Liberal-Conservative Party from Canada West.
 Their main electoral challenge came from the Parti rouge, a secularist left-wing party.
-After confederation in 1867, the party was dissolved, and members became part of the Conservative Party of Quebec at the provincial level, and the Conservative Party of Canada federally.
+After confederation in 1867, the party was dissolved; members became part of the Conservative Party of Quebec at the provincial level, and the Conservative Party of Canada federally.

 History

 The Reform Party was a broad movement, organized around achieving responsible government in the Province of Canada.
 Because responsible government was required to enact any form of self-government, it was supported by both liberals and conservatives who could not achieve their own policy aims without it.
 The Reform Party was thus able to draw in members from across the ideological spectrum.
 After 1848, when responsible government was introduced by the Imperial Government, the unifying policy of the movement had been achieved and the movement began to break down.
 By 1853, the government was unable to secure majorities on core legislation.
 By the time of election in 1854, the party had broken down into factions based on their ideological positions.
 The French-Canadian conservatives initially called themselves Ministerialists, in recognition of their support of the government and opposition of the Rouges and Liberals.
 By 1856, the Ministerialist faction had changed their name to Bleu.

 The Ministerialists experienced electoral success in the Canadian general election, 1854.
 They won 35 seats in Canada East, forming the largest group out of the Eastern members.
-Their strong electoral performance allowed them to form a coalition government with the Canada West Conservatives lead by Allan MacNab.
+Their strong electoral performance allowed them to form a coalition government with the Canada West Conservatives led by Allan MacNab.
 Sir Étienne-Paschal Taché was the first leader of the Ministerialist group, but was replaced by George-Étienne Cartier as the Blue Party was formed.
 The coalition between the Canada West Conservatives and Blue Party began the Liberal-Conservative tradition of government in the province.

-After the 1858 election, the Blue Party and Eastern-Canadian Conservatives became the largest group in the Legislative Assembly, and formed a coalition government with the Canada West Conservatives as the larger partner.
+After the 1858 election, the Blue Party and Eastern-Canadian Conservatives became the largest group in the Legislative Assembly; they formed a coalition government with the Canada West Conservatives as the larger partner.
 Canada West had returned a majority of Liberal members, but the large majority commanded by the Blue Party and Conservatives in Canada East prevented the Liberals from taking power.
 The number of factions in the legislature made it difficult to secure majorities on government legislation, forcing the Blue-Conservative coalition out for a four-day period in 1858 after losing a non-confidence vote.
 However, the new Liberal-Rouge government was unable to secure a majority in the Legislative Assembly, and the Blue Party reformed a ministry with the Conservatives.